 While, generally speaking, it’s best to keep your website simple and content-focused, the occasional creative touch can go a long way in drawing new visitors in.
 This guide will teach you how to generate scrolling text animation CSS and HTML style.
 We’ve also provided four code templates you can copy and tweak to create your own scrolling text for your site easily.

 How to Create Scrolling Text in CSS

-We’ll be using CSS animations paired with the transform: translateX and transform: translateY properties to achieve scrolling text with CSS.
+To create our scrolling text, we’ll use CSS animations paired with the transform: translateX and transform: translateY properties.
 To ensure cross-browser compatibility, we’ll also add animation rules with the vendor prefixes -webkit- (for Safari and Chrome) and -moz- (for Firefox).
+Ready to get started creating scrolling text animation CSS style?
 Let’s start with right-to-left text.

 CSS Horizontal Scrolling Text: Right-to-Left

-To make our text scroll right-to-left, we’ll place it inside a div with the id scroll-text — this is the element that will be moving inside its container div, scroll-container .
-The HTML, scroll animation CSS, and result are below.
+To make text scroll right-to-left, place it inside a div with the id scroll-text .
+This element will move inside its container div, scroll-container .
+The HTML, scroll animation CSS, and output are shown below.

-Ultimately, you’ll have to do some tinkering with the CSS to get your scrolling effect to look how you want.
-To change the scroll speed, change the seconds value of the animation property from 10s to something else.
-A lower value speeds up the scrolling effect and a higher value slows it down.
+You’ll have to tinker with the CSS to create your desired text scrolling effect.
+To change the scroll speed, change the seconds value of the animation property from 10s to a different number.
+A lower value will speed up the scrolling effect, while a higher value slows it down.

-The scrolling speed is also affected by the width of the div: The wider the scroll container, the faster the text will scroll.
-This means that the text speed with change if the browser window is resized.
-To resolve this problem, you can set the scroll container width to a specific pixel value.
+The scrolling speed is also affected by the div's width: The wider the scroll container, the faster the text will scroll.
+This means that the text speed changes if the browser window is resized.
+You can set the scroll container width to a specific pixel value to resolve this problem.